 Living in a small space doesn’t mean you can’t be a serious oenophile.
 If you’re growing a collection, a wine fridge may still be the best option.

-The Avanti 30-Bottle Wine Cooler is perfect for small-space owners who want to age special bottles.
+The Loft 250 Wine Cooler is perfect for small-space owners who want to store special bottles.
 This fridge can be used as a freestanding piece, but it also has the flexibility to be built into your kitchen.
 The adjustable thermostat allows you to set the proper temperature while the LED temperature display will ensure that your bottles are being stored correctly.

 The double tempered-glass door keeps cool air from escaping.
 Finally, the unit has a security lock to ensure children don’t break any bottles or pesky house guests don’t accidentally drink your cherished Barolo.